What is a payment gateway and how does it work?

 What is a payment gateway vs. payment processor?

 You'll often hear the terms payment gateway and payment processor used interchangeably, but there are some major differences between them.
-The biggest one is a payment processor alone doesn't help securely authorize a transaction.
-Instead, a payment gateway has the ability to both process and authorize a transaction.

 What are the different types of payment gateways?